August 1922

 Dorney (2017), pg 180

-Cork Captured by pro-Treaty Forces.
-There was stiff resistance to the advancing pro-Treaty forces at Rochestown and Douglas with (it is claimed) eight pro-Treaty soldiers killed.
-The anti-Treaty forces withdraw to Ballincollig and then (in some confusion) towards Macroom.
-Major towns in west Cork soon taken by pro-Treaty forces.
+Anti-Treaty forces give stiff resistance to the advancing pro-Treaty forces at Rochestown and Douglas in Cork during which (it is claimed) eight pro-Treaty soldiers are killed.
+The anti-Treaty forces withdraw to Ballincollig and then (in some confusion) towards Macroom

 O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 164; Curran J M (1980), pg 242